 You'll have access to online resources through the myRMIT student portal.

-During your third year you'll undertake a project linked directly to industry.
+During your second and third year you'll undertake a project or a placement linked directly to industry.
 Many students are later employed by the organisation with which they do their project.

-In recent years, industry projects have been arranged with Biarri Optimisation, ORTEC, NAB, Deloitte Australia, Florey Institute of Neuroscience and Mental Health, Victorian Institute of Sport (Melbourne Vixens), AFL clubs, Badminton Australia, Biarri Commercial Mathematics, Bureau of Meteorology, Australian Bureau of Statistics, Crown Melbourne Limited, Red Cross Blood Bank, The Smith Family, to name just a few.
+In recent years, industry projects have been arranged with Biarri Optimisation, ORTEC, NAB, Deloitte Australia, Florey Institute of Neuroscience and Mental Health, Victorian Institute of Sport (Melbourne Vixens), AFL clubs, Badminton Australia, Biarri Commercial Mathematics, Bureau of Meteorology, Australian Bureau of Statistics, Crown Melbourne Limited, Red Cross Blood Bank, and The Smith Family, to name just a few.